matatk/agrip/ldl/tutorial.md

 * **depth** is the distance from back to front.
 * **height** is the distance from floor to ceiling.

 When you only give one word for the size, LDL will work out an appropriate 3D room size based on the one given.
-If you want more control, though, you'll need to specify all three (note that you can’t specify just 2 of the 3 dimensions—in that case, LDL could not know which 2 of the 3 you mean).
+If you want more control, though, you'll need to specify all three (note that you can’t specify just 2 of the 3 dimensions&mdash;in that case, LDL could not know which 2 of the 3 you mean).

 Try making the room into a corridor: copy and paste the following into a file, then save, compile and test it.